kuzudb/kuzu/tools/nodejs_api/README.md

-# Kùzu Node.js API
+# Kuzu Node.js API

 A high-performance graph database for knowledge-intensive applications.
-This Node.js wrapper enables interaction with the Kùzu database via JavaScript or TypeScript using either **CommonJS** or **ES Modules**.
+This Node.js wrapper enables interaction with the Kuzu database via JavaScript or TypeScript using either **CommonJS** or **ES Modules**.

 ---